2302660/aai3001_final_project/README.md

 Singapore Institute of Technology

 ## Future Work
-- Expand dataset to include more food categories
+- Expand the dataset to include more food categories.
-- Implement portion size estimation
+- Implement portion size estimation.
-- Optimize model for mobile deployment
+- Compare uploaded food images with dietary recommendations.